 A doctoral candidate at the University of Miami-Frost School of Music, Vanessa is Teaching Assistant to the Frost Flute Studio and Henry Mancini Institute Fellow.
 As winner of the 2018 Frost Concerto Competition, she will perform the Reinecke concerto with the Frost Symphony Orchestra this season.
 Vanessa received her Master of Music degree from the Bob Cole Conservatory of Music at the California State University, Long Beach, with a graduate assistantship and full scholarship.
 She was also a Cole Scholar, the recipient of the Mitchell A. Berman Endowed Student Award, recipient of the College of the Arts Distinguished Achievement in Creative Activity Award, and the University Wind Quintet flutist.
 Vanessa completed her Bachelor of Music in her native country, at the University of Macedonia, Thessaloniki, and taught at music schools before moving to the U.S. to resume her studies.

 Vanessa’s teachers include Trudy Kane, John Barcellona, Rena Urso, Darrin Thaves, Othonas Gkogkas, Katrin Zenz, and Reni Tsalapati.
-While attending the Galway Flute Academy in Switzerland and CSU Summer Arts “The Complete 21st Century Flutist” programs, she was honored to study with Sir James Galway, Carol Wincenc, Ian Clarke, Robert Dick, Marianne Gedigian, Nicola Mazzanti, Steve Kujala, and Ali Ryerson.
+While attending the Galway Flute Academy in Switzerland and CSU Summer Arts “The Complete 21st Century Flutist” programs, she was honored to study with Sir James Galway, Carol Wincenc, Ian Clarke, Robert Dick, and Nicola Mazzanti.